amethyst/amethyst/CONTRIBUTING.md

 [gi]: https://gitter.im/ebkalderon/amethyst

 Thank you so much for your contribution!
-Now Amethyst will be a little bit faster, stronger, and more powerful.
+Now Amethyst will be a little bit faster, stronger, and more efficient.

 ## Writing Documentation